cbaird-1337/Smallest.Or.Largest.Integer/README.md

-Find the smallest OR largest numbers in a list of integers changing only one variable (< & >)
+Find the smallest OR largest numbers in a list of integers by changing only one variable (< & >)